 The most important tool you'll need is the digital multimeter that can read Hertz frequency.

-of the MAF Sensor Connector
+Circuit Descriptions Of The MAF Sensor Connector

 All of the tests I'm gonna' describe involve testing some sort of signal on the wires of the mass air flow (MAF) sensor connector and not on the MAF sensor itself.